 However, Colin MacFadyen seemed to be evasive to our questions and it was not easy to get answers from him.
-He ignored us for more than two weeks, and it was only after we repeated our request for answers and copied the email to even more of his SNH colleagues that an SNH staff member said that we would receive a response by the end of the week.
+He ignored us for more than two weeks, and it was only after we repeated our request for answers and copied the email to his colleagues that an SNH staff member said that we would receive a response by the end of the week.

 How did Colin MacFadyen fare with our questions?
 What follows are our questions to him, followed by his answers, and our comments about his answers: